Does Health Insurance Cover Dermatology?

 - Keloid scars

-A Note About Treatment of Acne and Microdermabrasion
+A Quick Note About Acne Treatment and Microdermabrasion

-However, lobbyists, patients, and physicians have lobbied to encourage insurance companies to cover these services because acne can lead to scar, skin infections, and other health complications.
+At one time, health insurance providers did not consider acne treatment to be medically necessary.
+However, lobbyists, patients, and physicians have encouraged insurance companies to cover acne treatment as acne can lead to scars, skin infections, and other health complications.

 - Botox injections

 - Tattoo removal

 Even if you think your health insurance will cover a visit to the dermatologist, having a referral always helps.
 Some health insurance companies will require you to receive a referral from your Primary Care Physician (PCP) before seeing any kind of specialist.
 If you do not secure a referral before you visit a dermatologist, your appointment may not be covered at all.

 It’s also important to know if there will be more than one specialty involved in your care.
 For example, if your treatment plan involves scars, you may have a dermatologist and a plastic surgeon involved in your care.
 If this is true, you’ll need to have a referral for both doctors.
 One doctor will likely be the lead in this scenario, and their office will help you keep on track with paperwork.

 What Should I Do Before I Make an Appointment?